-A respiratory virus called COVID-19 is making headlines for causing an outbreak of respiratory illness throughout the world.
-While this causes stress and anxiety, the risk of getting COVID-19 is currently low in the United States.
+COVID-19 has made headlines for causing an outbreak of respiratory illness throughout the world.
 Valley’s number one concern is the health and well-being of our employees and clients.
 We are closely watching the situation and are aligned with the CDC and Utah Department of Health’s guidelines and recommendations.
 We are prepared with a plan to support our communities as the situation progresses and we will continue to provide updates as new information becomes available on our website and social media.

 We are currently offering medication delivery through our ValleyRx pharmacy and remote therapy by phone and telehealth.